Group Regularized Estimation under Structural Hierarchy: Introduction

 In this work, we propose and study group regularized estimation under structural hierarchy (\textbf{GRESH}).
 In theory, we are able to establish non-asymptotic oracle inequalities to show the error rates of the proposed estimators are minimax optimal up to some logarithm factors.
 We come up with a new recipe to conquer the theoretical difficulties when analyzing overlapping regularization terms in pursuing structural parsimony.
 Moreover, we develop a computational algorithm which guarantees the convergences of iterates and function values; it is not only efficient but also simple to implement.

 The rest of the paper is organized as follows.
 Some notation and symbols are introduced in Section \ref{sec:notation}.
 Section \ref{sec:greshframework} presents the general framework of GRESH.
 A fast computational algorithm with theoretical support is given in Section \ref{sec:comp}.
 Section \ref{sec:oracle} builds oracle inequalities for GRESH, and Section \ref{sec:minimax} shows the minimax optimal rates.
 In Section \ref{sec:exp}, simulation studies and real data analysis are conducted to show the prediction accuracy and computational efficiency of the proposed approach.
-All technical proofs, together with additional data analysis are given in the Appendices.
+All technical proofs are given in the Appendices.